NagaJyothi1801/entnt-dental-dashboard/README.md

-# 🦷 ENTNT Dental Center – React Appointment Dashboard
+# 🦷 Dental Center Dashboard – React Appointment Dashboard

 A modern **React-based admin and patient dashboard** to manage dental appointments, patient records, calendar scheduling, and invoice printing.
 Built as part of the ENTNT Frontend Developer assignment.